 The rights of copyright owners include control over the reproduction, distribution, performance, display and adaptation of the work.
 Ideas, principles or concepts are not subject to copyright.
-For information about how to obtain legal digital content, see Accessing Music and TV Online.
 However, copyright protection is available for a particular expression of an idea, principle or concept.

 The first establishment of this right is found in the U.S. Constitution (Article 1, Section 8).
 Several copyright acts have further refined various aspects of the original Act, but the basic premise of protecting the rights of owners of their creations remains.
 The intent of copyright is to advance the progress of knowledge by giving an author of a work an economic incentive to create new works.
 The copyright owner’s rights however, are not absolute.
 The rights are subject to both "Fair Use" limitations, which apply to all media, and medium-specific limitations.

 The widespread adoption of digital technologies and the interconnectedness provided by global networks create new issues of definition and enforcement for copyright law.
 In a manner of moments, a digital photograph, song, video or text can be copied and made available to millions of people over the Internet.
 Copyright owners are reasonably concerned about the capability of anyone to distribute their work without obtaining prior permission or making arrangements to compensate the copyright holder for using the work.
 Consumers who pay for a DVD, do not accept that they are not legally allowed to make a copy of it.
 Moreover, some of the technologies being used to prevent such copying often interfere with the quality of usefulness of the work.